Set Up Collection of Microsoft Office 365 Logs

-- On the Settings panel under the new application, select Required permissions, and then click + Add.
+- On the main panel under the new application, select View API Permissions, and then click + Add.

 - Type a key Description and set the duration to Never expires.

-- From the Registered App blade, click the link under Managed application in local directory, and then click Properties.
+- Click Overview to return to the application summary, and then click the link under Managed application in local directory, and then click Properties.

-- Note the Service Principal ID associated with the application.
+- Note the Object ID associated with the application.
 The Service Principal ID is labeled as "Object ID" on the properties page.